eterlova/DAscripts/Transcriptomics/README.md

 | *T. "raciborskii"* | CCAP 276/35 | Rehydrated 24 hrs | ET035 | 56 |

 ## Quality Assesment
+We summarized the libraries using <pre style="color: silver; background: black;"> FastQC </pre> and <pre style="color: silver; background: black;"> MultiQC </pre>.
+The full script is called 'fastqc_raw.sh'.
+Based on the results, all libraries with less than 10M total reads were eliminated (libraries 24 & 35).
+Since both of these low-quality libraries belong to the same set of samples, the whole set (*T. "raciborskii"* Rehydrated 24 hrs) was eliminated from the downstream analysis.

 ## Contaminant Screening
 To screen contaminants I used Kraken 2 first, with general contaminant library (includes human genome), then -- without it.
 In both cases the analysis was performed on two libraries per species: one with the highest genome mapping rate, another -- with th lowest.
 Script 'kraken2.sh':